actions/toolkit/packages/artifact/docs/faq.md

 Higher levels will result in better compression, but will take longer to complete.
 For large files that are not easily compressed, a value of 0 is recommended for significantly faster uploads.

+## Which versions of the artifacts packages are compatible?
+[actions/upload-artifact](https://github.com/actions/upload-artifact) and [actions/download-artifact](https://github.com/actions/download-artifact), are part of the [GitHub Actions toolkit](https://github.com/actions/toolkit) and are typically used together to upload and download artifacts in your workflows.

+1. **Matching Versions:**
+	- Use matching versions of `actions/upload-artifact` and `actions/download-artifact` to ensure compatibility.

+2. **Workflow YAML File:**
+   - In your GitHub Actions workflow YAML file, you specify the version of the actions you want to use.
+For example:
+     ```yaml
+     uses: actions/upload-artifact@v4
+     # ...
+     uses: actions/download-artifact@v4
+     # ...
+     ```

+3. **Release Notes:**
+   - Check the release notes for each repository to see if there are any specific notes about compatibility or changes in behavior.

+## How long will my artifact be available?
+The default retention period is 90 days.
+For more information, visit: https://github.com/actions/upload-artifact?tab=readme-ov-file#retention-period